 The above mentioned systems however mainly focus on the theoretical properties of regulatory systems.
-Work that is more focused on the actual implementation of such systems is for example [21] which proposes a model to define rules in the Z language, while in [3] the authors propose the use of Event Calculus for the specification of protocols.
-A programming language designed to program organizations, called 2OPL, was introduced in [9].
-Other important examples of languages and frameworks for the implementation of norms and rules are described in: [29], [2], [28], [13], [18], and [7].
+Work that is more focused on the actual implementation of such systems is for example [27] which proposes a model to define rules in the Z language, while in [3] the authors propose the use of Event Calculus for the specification of protocols.
+A programming language designed to program organizations, called 2OPL, was introduced in [11].
+Other important examples of languages and frameworks for the implementation of norms and rules are described in: [36], [2], [35], [18], [24], and [9].

 Although some of the above mentioned languages are more user friendly than others, it still seems that they all require the user to be a computer scientist or at least has some knowledge of programming, logic or mathematics.
-To the best of our knowledge no work has been published on the specification of protocols that aims for truly inexperienced users and tries to stay as close as possible to natural language.

 There do exist a number of programming languages that claim to be similar to natural language such as hyperTalk1 and PlainEnglish2, but most of them still aim at real programmers, albeit that they aim for beginning programmers.
-The only exception that we know of, is a language called Inform 7 [24].
+The only exception that we know of, is a language called Inform 7 [30].
 This is a language that in many cases truly reads like natural language, but the main difference with SIMPLE is that it is developed for an entirely different domain.
 Inform 7 is a language to write Interactive Fiction: an art form that lies somewhere in between literature and computer games.